Railway electrification in Great Britain: Twenty-first century

+Scotland

+In Scotland, where transport is devolved to the Scottish Government since 2005, Transport Scotland has been expanding their electrified network on a rolling programme since the early 2010s starting with the re-opening and electrification of the Airdrie–Bathgate rail link.
+This larger plan has seen many major routes in central Scotland electrified, including the main – route.
+They have pursued electrification with multiple schemes in the Central Belt.
+All these have been 25 kV AC, as in England and Wales.
+Electrification throughout Scotland has been significantly more successful than in England owing predominantly to the fact that Transport Scotland committed to following a rolling programme with constant work underway enabling project teams to accumulate skills and experience, and for the supply chain to adequately scale itself confident in knowledge that future schemes will go ahead and at the scope already declared.
+Furthermore, Transport Scotland endeavoured to collaborate with Network Rail in the development of the rolling programme and throughout delivery to resolve problems where projects have encountered issues.
+As a result, the single track kilometre costs for 25kV AC in Scotland stands at no more than £1.5m sometimes as low as £1.2m.
+This is as opposed to costs in England where a target cost of £2.5m has been set with many projects over that figure.

 Future of third rail

 In June 2011 Peter Dearman of Network Rail suggested that the third-rail network will need to be converted into overhead lines.
 He stated: "Although the top speed is 100 mph, the trains cannot go over 80 mph well and 25% of power is lost from heat."
 Agreeing that conversion would be expensive, he said that the third rail network is at the limit of its power capability, especially as trains become more advanced in technology.
 The July 2012 Department for Transport High Level Output Specification for Network Rail Control Period 5 includes the conversion of the South West Main Line between and from 750 V DC third rail to 25 kV AC overhead as part of a scheme to improve rail freight capacity from Southampton Port.
 This conversion would be a pilot scheme to develop a business case for full conversion of the third-rail network.
 The Office of Rail and Road (ORR) has also stated that, on safety grounds, third-rail 750 V DC has a limited future.